Simple-Robotics/aligator/README.md

 It can be used for motion generation and planning, optimal estimation, deployment of model-predictive control on complex systems, and much more.

+Developing advanced, open-source, and versatile robotic software such as **Aligator** takes time and energy while requiring a lot of engineering support.
+In recognition of our commitment, we would be grateful if you would quote our papers and software in your publications, software, and research articles.
+Please refer to the [Citation section](#citing-aligator) for further details.

 ## Features

 **Aligator** is a C++ template library, which provides